 Staying Active whilst working from home

-During the current outbreak of Covid-19 many of us are having to work from home.
+Due to the Covid-19 pandemic many of us are having to work from home.
 This may mean you’re missing out on an active commute or regular exercise and you might be sitting at your desk (or kitchen table) in front of a screen for long periods with less reason to get up and walk around.

 We’ve put together some advice, tips and links to help you keep active if you are working from home.
-Share how you are getting active at home using the hashtag #StayInWorkOut
+Share how you are getting active at home using the hashtags #LetMoveLincs and #StayInWorkOut

 - Structure your day and make sure you schedule in some exercise and activity.
-If you are feeling well, government guidelines currently allow you to go outside for exercise once a day, alone or with members of your household.
+If you are feeling well, government guidelines currently allow you to go outside for exercise outside as often as you like provided you are following social distancing guidelines.
 Try a brisk walk, run or cycle for your ‘morning commute’ or get outside for a walk at lunchtime.
-Just remember to follow social distancing guidelines when you’re getting active outdoors, and wash your hands when you return home.
 If you need to stay indoors then try an online workout to start your day.
 Find a selection on Sport England’s Stay in Work Out Portal

 - Try to set up a proper work area with your laptop/computer on a desk or table (rather than on your lap).
 Pay attention to your posture and position of your screen.
 The NHS have a useful page with advice on this How to sit at your desk correctly

 - Get up and take a screen break at least once an hour.
 If you find it hard to remember, set a reminder on your phone.
 Use this time to be active at home.
 Stuck for ideas? – Try one of these ten minute workouts